ospector/jj2017-scc-producer/README.md

 This repository is a Spring Boot application that serves an API.

+A consumer for this API can be found [here](https://github.com/ospector/jj2017-scc-consumer).

 It is part of a demonstration on the use of Spring Cloud Contract as a framework for developing and testing APIs.

 The code advances in steps, each of them tagged.
 You switch between them by executing `./stage.sh #`, e.g. `./stage.sh 0` will give you the intial source code without SCC.